-See [14] for more discussion of the Kakutani Threorem.
+See [14] for more details and examples.
 The book [1] by Arrow and Hahn has a proof and applications to economics.

 4.1.1.
-Let S = [0, 1] and S = R. For each of the following correspondences C : S → P(R), (i) draw its graph and (ii) determine whether it is uhc, and/or continuous.
+Let S = [0, 1] and S = R. For each of the following correspondences C: S → P(R), (i) draw its graph and (ii) determine whether it is uhc, and/or continuous.
 Hint: By Proposition 4.7, the correspondence is upper-hemicontinuous if and only if it is closed-graphed.
 (They satisfy the other assumptions of the proposition.)